active-hash/active_hash/README.md

 ActiveHash assumes that every hash has an :id key, which is what you would probably store in a database.
 This allows you to seemlessly upgrade from ActiveHash objects to full ActiveRecord objects without having to change any code in your app, or any foreign keys in your database.

-It also allows you to use #belongs_to in your AR objects.
+It also allows you to use #has_many and #belongs_to in your AR objects.

 ActiveHash can also be useful to create simple test classes that run without a database - ideal for testing plugins or gems that rely on simple AR behavior, but don't want to deal with databases or migrations for the spec suite.

 ActiveHash also ships with:

-  * ActiveFile: a base class that will reload data from a flat file every time the flat file is changed
+  * ActiveFile: a base class that you can use to create file data sources
   * ActiveYaml: a base class that will turn YAML into a hash and load the data into an ActiveHash object

 ## Installation

+Make sure gemcutter.org is one of your gem sources, then run:

-    sudo gem install zilkey-active_hash
+    sudo gem install active_hash

 ## Usage